cse232msu/cse232msu.github.io/exam_policies.md

 ## Exam Schedule

-All times listed here are based on Eastern Standard Time.
+All times listed here are based on Eastern Daylight Time.
 If you are in a different time zone, it is your responsibility to convert these times to your local time.

 ### Exam 1